soofstad/react-oauth2-pkce/README.md

   tokenData?: TTokenData
   // Function to trigger login.
   // If you want to use 'state', you might want to set 'clearURL' configuration parameter to 'false'.
+  // Note that most browsers block popups by default.
+The library will print a warning and fallback to redirect if the popup is blocked
   logIn: (state?: string, additionalParameters?: { [key: string]: string | boolean | number }, method: 'redirect' | 'popup' = 'redirect') => void
   // Function to trigger logout from authentication provider.
 You may provide optional 'state', and 'logout_hint' values.
   // See https://openid.net/specs/openid-connect-rpinitiated-1_0.html#RPLogout for details.